maxtaco/maxtaco.github.com/_posts/2014-01-16-how-jason-bourne-stores-his-bitcoin.md

 To quantify security against a brute-force attack, we make the following assumptions:

-1. scrypt is unbroken and must be brute-forced.
+1. scrypt is unbroken and must be brute-forced;
-1. PBKDF2 is free
+1. PBKDF2 is free;
-1. An adversary can use resources either to break a WarpWallet or to mine [Litecoins](https://litecoin.org).
+1. And an adversary can use resources either to break a WarpWallet or to mine [Litecoins](https://litecoin.org).
 Therefore, the opportunity cost of breaking a WarpWallet is the Litecoins the advesary could have earned by mining.
 This assumption neatly considers hardware and energy costs, and allows the attacker